freemint/teradesk/readme.txt

 - Further  optimization  of  code to reduce size and memory use and increase speed.

 - Use of  advanced features of the AHCM package  to further improve handling of memory allocation when  large blocks  are allocated  (e.g. when reading files or opening flying dialogs).

 - Improvement of the algorithm for file copying when floppies are involved.

-- Check whether the limits of 32767  selected items and 2GB total byte count in selected items may present  a problems on higher-end systems,  and correct that problem if possible.
+- Check whether the limits of 32767  selected items and 2GB total byte count in selected items may present  a problem on higher-end systems, and correction of that problem if possible.

 - Complete compliance to the AV-protocol and Drag & Drop protocol.